Kosovo Albanians: 19th century

 As a reaction against the Congress of Berlin, which had given some Albanian-populated territories to Serbia and Montenegro, Albanians, mostly from Kosovo, formed the League of Prizren in Prizren in June 1878 with the goal of uniting Albanian inhabitants in the Ottoman Empire into a single vilayet.
 The Ottoman state briefly supported the league's claims viewing Albanian nationalism as possibly preventing further territorial losses to newly independent Balkan states.
 Failing to win their claims on a diplomatic level, Albanians embarked on the route of military conflict with their Balkan neighbors.
 After three years of war, the Albanians were defeated.
 Many of the leaders were executed and imprisoned or exiled.

+In his 1902 ethnographic study of Kosovo, the Serbian diplomat and writer Branislav Nušić wrote that the Albanians (Arnauts) represented the oldest indigenous population of the region.
+He described them as direct descendants of the ancient, pre-Roman Illyrian inhabitants who had preserved their language and characteristics due to the isolated nature of their mountainous terrain, adding that the migrating Serbs encountered both Illyrians (Albanians) and Latinized Illyrians (Vlachs) upon their arrival.

 In 1909-1910, an Albanian uprising spread from Pristina and lasted until the Ottoman Sultan's visit to Kosovo in June 1911 where he declared amnesty for the insurgents.
 At that time Serbs consisted about 25% of the whole Vilayet of Kosovo's overall population, and were opposing the Albanian aims along with Turks and other Slavs in Kosovo, which prevented the Albanian movements from establishing their rule over Kosovo.